Trusted by over 100K subscribers

 This calculator is designed to help you estimate how many calories you should be consuming to reach your target weight loss goals.*

-The calorie calculator does not determine eligibility for weight loss treatments.
+*Calorie needs are estimated based on standard formulas and may not reflect individual differences in metabolism, health conditions, or medical history.
+The calorie calculator does not determine eligibility for weight loss medications.
 A healthcare provider must evaluate your overall health and goals to determine what options are right for you.

-Your calories to maintain current weight
+Your calories to maintain current weight:

 calories per day

-Your time to your goal weight
+Your time to your goal weight:

 weeks